-Communication process consists of some interrelated steps or parts through which messages are sent form sender to receiver.
+Communication process consists of some interrelated steps or parts through which messages are sent from sender to receiver.
 The process of communication begins when the sender wants to transmit a fact, idea, opinion or other information to the receiver and ends with receiver’s feedback to the sender.
-The main components of communication process are sender, message, channel, receiver and feedback.
-In the following, some definitions of the communication process are quoted:
+The main components of communication process are sender, message, channel of communication, receiver and feedback.
+In the following paragraphs, some definitions of the communication process are quoted:

 Robert Kreitner defined, “Communication process is a chain made up of identifiable links.
 The chain includes sender, encoding, message, receiver, decoding, and feedback.”

 In the opinion of S. K. Kapur, “The communication process is the method by which the sender transfers information and understanding to the receiver.”